bradfrost/cn-style-guide/components/text/content-header.md

 ---
 layout: component-detail
 group: components
-subgroup: media
+subgroup: text
-permalink: /components/media/video.html
+permalink: /components/text/content-header.html

-title: Video
+title: Content header
-description: Video description
+description: The header area for a piece of content.

 variations:
-- title: Video
+- title: Content header
-  description: Video player
+  description: The header area for a piece of content.
-  styleModifier: c-video
+  styleModifier: c-header
-  codepenUser: jamessocol
+  codepenUser: RDFroeber
-  codepenID: GOLvER
+  codepenID: BmEddK

 usage:
 - title: When to use